Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Methodology

 XGBoost \cite{chen2016xgboost} is used as the binary classifier for gate-level trojan detection.
 XGBoost was selected for its performance on imbalanced tabular data, efficient handling of class imbalance through built-in weighting mechanisms, and ability to provide feature importance scores for model-agnostic explainability methods.

 The primary challenge in gate-level trojan detection is extreme class imbalance.
-In the Trust-Hub benchmark dataset, the ratio of benign gates to trojan gates is approximately 275:1 (11,346 benign gates vs. 46 trojan gates in test data).
-Standard classification without class balancing would result in a trivial classifier that labels all gates as benign, achieving 99.6\% accuracy but 0\% recall for trojans.
+In the Trust-Hub benchmark dataset, the ratio of benign gates to trojan gates is approximately 157 to one (11,320 benign gates vs. 72 trojan gates in test data).
+Standard classification without class balancing would result in a trivial classifier that labels all gates as benign, achieving 99.3\% accuracy but 0\% recall for trojans.

 To address class imbalance, XGBoost's \texttt{scale\_pos\_weight} parameter is employed, which assigns higher loss penalties to misclassifications of minority class (trojan) samples.
-The parameter is set to \texttt{scale\_pos\_weight} = $\frac{N_{benign}}{N_{trojan}}$ where $N_{benign}$ and $N_{trojan}$ are the counts of benign and trojan training samples respectively.
+The parameter is set to \texttt{scale\_pos\_weight} = the imbalance ratio of $\frac{N_{benign}}{N_{trojan}}$ where $N_{benign}$ and $N_{trojan}$ are the counts of benign and trojan training samples respectively.
 This weighting scheme follows the approach of King and Zeng \cite{king2001logistic} for rare events data, encouraging the model to learn trojan patterns despite their rarity.

-The XGBoost model uses the following hyperparameters: 100 estimators (decision trees), maximum depth of 5 to prevent overfitting on sparse trojan patterns, learning rate of 0.1, and \texttt{objective='binary:logistic'} for binary classification with probability outputs.
-Training is performed on 80\% of the combined Trust-Hub benchmark dataset (45,567 samples) with evaluation on the held-out 20\% test set (11,392 samples), maintaining the natural class imbalance in both splits to reflect real-world deployment scenarios.
+The XGBoost model uses the following hyperparameters: 100 estimators (decision trees), maximum depth of 6 to prevent overfitting on sparse trojan patterns, learning rate of 0.3, and \texttt{objective='binary:logistic'} for binary classification with probability outputs.
+Training is performed on 60\% of the combined Trust-Hub benchmark dataset (34,175 samples) with threshold selection on the held-out 20\% validation set (11,392 samples) and final evaluation on a separate 20\% test set (11,392 samples), maintaining the natural class imbalance in both splits to reflect real-world deployment scenarios.